 Dr. Humphreys’ mentoring spans three decades.
 Her activities address critical issues in recruitment, retention and graduation of women and minorities in electrical engineering and computer sciences.

-In 1982, after joining the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California at Berkeley (UCB), Dr. Humphreys co-founded a ground-breaking program, the Computer Science Reentry Program, with two UCB alumnae.
+In 1982, after joining the Department of Electrical Engineering and Computer Sciences (EECS) at the University of California, Berkeley (UC, Berkeley), Dr. Humphreys co-founded a ground-breaking program, the Computer Science Reentry Program, with two UC, Berkeley alumnae.
 This program provides an alternative path to graduate school for talented post baccalaureate reentry women and minorities.
 Of the students who participated, ten earned Ph.D. degrees and 39 earned M.S. degrees.